 Macfarlane Group recognises the importance of meaningful communication and consultation in maintaining good employee relations.
 This is achieved through formal and informal meetings across all business units

 Macfarlane Group has an antibribery and corruption policy, which is supplemented by a gift register and an associated policy on accepting gifts.
+This was externally reviewed in 2020.

 There is provision for employees to use an independent service if they are not comfortable speaking to anyone within Macfarlane Group with regard to any matters which give them concern.
 This service is promoted throughout the Group.